Low Vision Services

 - Senior support groups: For adults age 60 and older.
 Meetings are held at the DIO (Grosse Pointe), St. Clair Shores, Livonia at the Henry Ford Center for Vision Rehabilitation & Research and Sterling Heights.

 - Visionaries support group: For adults ages 20-59, meeting once a month at the DIO.

 The groups offer hope, joy, compassion, understanding and interaction with others who are similarly challenged.
 Both groups feature a variety of general and small group meetings, guest speakers, day trips and seasonal events, and assistance with transportation to meetings and events, when possible.

 The DIO provides a variety of additional resources, including:

 - Martha F. Gorey Resource Center: One of the largest collections of low-vision aids in Southeast Michigan.

-- Professional Education: The DIO is closely affiliated with the ophthalmology residency program at the HFHS, the ophthalmic technology training program at Henry Ford Community College in Dearborn, and provides hands-on workshops for emergency room physicians through Michigan State University.
+Professional Education: DIO is closely affiliated with the ophthalmic technology training program at Henry Ford College and the Henry Ford Health System Department of Ophthalmology Residency training program..

 Henry Ford Center for Vision Rehabilitation & Research

 In addition, through the Henry Ford Center for Vision Rehabilitation & Research, visually impaired people with diminished eyesight that cannot be improved by corrective lenses, medical treatment or surgery have another option.
 The Center provides comprehensive rehabilitation to help people with macular degeneration and other low-vision conditions make the most of their available eyesight.